Healthy Homes Assessment Cannons Creek

 What We Do

-As building inspectors we take on all components of specialist house Inspections.
-We are here to make sure that you make the correct decision when buying your next home.
+As building inspectors we deal with all the elements of professional house examinations.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of buying or owning your own home.
+We value your money We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the enjoyable aspects of buying or owning an house.

-We offer a wide range of services to ensure you are fully informed of the condition of any property you might be looking to purchase or sell along with other services.
+We specialise in a variety of services to ensure that you are fully updated on the condition of any property that you might be contemplating buying or selling as well as additional services.

-With our systemised approach to your property inspection and the latest software technology which includes digital photos in the Report, you are able to actually see any issues that may be found.
-Because of our comprehensive report, it’s easy to understand why we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology which includes digital photos in your document, you can actually see any issues discovered.
+Because of our comprehensive reporting it is not surprising that we have so many clients who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind